bluenviron/mediamtx/README.md

   readPass: userpass
 ```

-If storing plain credentials in the configuration file is a security problem, username and passwords can be stored as sha256-hashed strings; a string must be hashed with sha256 and encoded with base64:
+If storing plain credentials in the configuration file is a security problem, username and passwords can be stored as hashed strings.
+SHA256 and Argon2 are supported.

+**To use sha256**, the string must be hashed with sha256 and encoded with base64:

 ```
 echo -n "userpass" | openssl dgst -binary -sha256 | openssl base64